almeida-matheus/iam-policy-analyzer/README.md

 <br>

 ## About
-Command line tool to list all AWS IAM entities (users, roles) of one or more AWS accounts based on actions and resources declared in a json file that correspond to the permissions in IAM policies of the identities
+Command line tool to list all AWS IAM identities (users, roles) of one or more AWS accounts that have AWS permission based on a desired action and resource

 <img src="./assets/iam-policy-analyzer.gif" alt="iam-policy-analyzer">